Hyde War Memorial Trust

 Biographical information about the fallen men is shown on this web site.

 The Trust is run by a Committee of Trustees which meets several times each year.
-At present it has the following membership:

 All inhabitants of the area of the former Borough of Hyde who are at least 18 years of age can attend and vote at the Trust's Annual General Meeting.